-The Honors Program will provide intellectually challenging and stimulating honors courses for students interested in a broad educational experience.
-Honors courses will be either disciplinary or interdisciplinary, and will be distinguished from regular offerings with respect to depth of study and work expectations.
-The courses will be small and will emphasize discussion, providing students with a more enhanced encounter with the material and encouraging interaction with faculty mentors and other motivated and talented students.
+The Honors Program at Rosemont College provides intellectually challenging and stimulating honors courses for students interested in a broad educational experience.
+Honors courses are either disciplinary or interdisciplinary, and are distinguished from regular offerings with respect to depth of study and work expectations.
+The courses are small and emphasize discussion, providing students with a more enhanced encounter with the material and encouraging interaction with faculty mentors and other motivated and talented students.

 The Honors Program allows students with a minimum SAT in Evidence-based Reading and Writing and Math of 1220 or an ACT of 25 and a high school GPA of 3.50 or higher to participate in series of intellectually challenging and stimulating honors courses for students interested in a broad educational experience that extends beyond the standard curriculum.